 Section 3.
 Vacancies.
 The president will fill any vacancies by appointment, except if the president will not be attending the convention, he or she will designate another EAP member who will be authorized to fill any vacancies occurring at the convention.

 Section 1.
 Meetings.
 The EAP membership, board of directors, and all committees and subcommittees are authorized to meet by electronic communications media, including internet chat room, so long as all members can participate simultaneously in the meeting.

 Section 2.
 Communication.
-Unless members indicate otherwise to the EAP secretary, all communication required in these bylaws, including meeting notices, may be sent electronically.
+Unless members indicate otherwise to the EAP secretary, all communications, including meeting notices, may be sent electronically.

 ARTICLE XI: DISSOLUTION

 Section 1.
 Distribution of Assets.
 Upon the dissolution of EAP, assets will be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or will be distributed to the federal government, or to a state or local government, for a public purpose.
 If at the time of dissolution NAP meets the criteria under Section 1, the assets will be liquidated and distributed to NAP.

 Section 2.
 EAP Charter.
 Upon dissolution, the EAP charter will be returned to NAP Headquarters.

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised will govern the proceedings of EAP in all cases to which they are applicable and in which they are not inconsistent with the bylaws of NAP, these bylaws, any special rules of order EAP may adopt.

 ARTICLE XIII: AMENDMENT

 - Who May Propose.
 Amendments to these bylaws may be proposed by the board of directors, any committee, an EAP unit, or any two EAP members.